vrmarcelino/CCMetagen/README.md

 ./install.pl --prefix .
 ```

   * Then download CCMetagen and add it to your path.
+You have two options:
-If you have git:
+**install it via git:**
 ```
 git clone https://github.com/vrmarcelino/CCMetagen
 ```